From 2016 to Now: Continuing the Kubernetes Journey

 The Future of Kubernetes

-It’s becoming pretty clear that containerized applications are here to stay.
-The future of IT is most certainly going to center around key factors like:
+It's becoming pretty clear that containerized applications are here to stay.
+The future of IT is most certainly going to centre around key factors like:

 These are just a handful of some of the buzzwords you should probably expect to see jamming up marketing channels.
 To keep up with the future means creating environments for applications to run effectively with the greatest amount of flexibility and agility.
 Frankly, these goals may not be possible without the power of Kubernetes.